Mercateo/component-check/README.md

 }
 ```

 Of course we need to install webpack now to use this loader.
 Alongside with webpack we install [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
-This server serves our app (suprise) and reloads the browser, if a code change is detected.
+This server serves our app (surprise) and reloads the browser, if a code change is detected.

 ```bash
 $ npm install --save-dev webpack webpack-dev-server
 ```

-To use the modules we add two commands to our `package.json` in the `"scrips"` property:
+To use the modules we add two commands to our `package.json` in the `"scripts"` property:

 ```json
 {